Contents

 “If your community is growing, your permitting software has to grow with you.”

-Matt Kenney, GovBuilt Director of Development
+Matt Kenney, MCCi Community Development, Director of Development

 1. You’re Not Getting the Vendor Support You Need

-“Municipalities will start having an issue with the software, and then they just don’t hear from their support person for a month,” Matt said.
+“Municipalities will start having an issue with the software, and then they don’t hear from their support person for a month,” Matt said.

 2. You Experience Performance Issues with Increased Volume

-As your community grows, so does the volume of permits and data your system needs to handle.
-Legacy permitting software often wasn’t designed to accommodate such rapid growth, leading to performance bottlenecks that frustrate both staff and the public.
+As your community expands, so does the volume of permits and data your system needs to handle.
+Legacy permitting software often wasn’t designed to house that much information.
+After all, file sizes were much smaller 30 years ago!

-When your system starts crashing or slowing down as more users or transactions are added, it’s a clear sign that you’ve outgrown its capabilities.
+Your system may start to bog down, frustrating both staff and the public.
+When your software starts crashing or slowing down as more users or transactions are added, it’s a clear sign that you’ve outgrown its capabilities.

 3. You Can’t Make Significant Changes to Your System